Referral to emergency

 Most abdominal pain is functional in nature or related to bloating, and constipation.
 This resolves with attention to diet, exercise and stress and often does not require specialist medical input.

-Most cases where specialist review is indicated will be clearly identified by the presence of other red flags.
+Most cases where specialist review is indicated will be clearly identified by the presence of red flags.

-If a patient has been fully investigated within last 2 years and symptoms remain unchanged, clinician discretion is needed to appropriately refer and triage.
+If a patient has been fully investigated within last 5 years and symptoms remain unchanged, clinician discretion is needed to appropriately refer and triage.
 In general, there is little value in repeat specialist assessment and/or endoscopic procedures in this scenario.

 Refer to relevant CPC for: